betaflight/betaflight/docs/development/Blackbox Internals.md

 frame payload begins with a single byte "event type" field.
 The format of the rest of the payload is not encoded in the flight log, so its interpretation is left up to an agreement of the writer and the decoder.

-For example, one event that Cleanflight logs is that the user has adjusted a system setting (such as a PID setting) using Cleanflight's inflight adjustments feature.
+For example, one event that INAV logs is that the user has adjusted a system setting (such as a PID setting) using INAV's inflight adjustments feature.
 The event payload notes which setting was adjusted and the new value for the setting.

 Because these setting updates are so rare, it would be wasteful to treat the settings as "state" and log the fact that the setting had not been changed during every logging iteration.
 It would be infeasible to periodically log the system